DanielSelby/DanielSelby/README.md

 ## Mission Statement 🎯

-I seek to use knowledge, creativity, and compassion to overcome challenges and open new opportunities.
+I strive to utilize knowledge, creativity, and compassion to overcome challenges and create new opportunities.
-Building structures that enhance growth, guided by curiosity, resilience, and innovation, I strive to live a purposeful life, foster growth, and leave a positive and lasting impact to communities, organizations, and future leaders.
+Building structures that enhance growth, guided by curiosity, resilience, and innovation, I strive to live a purposeful life, foster growth, and leave a positive and lasting impact on communities, organizations, and future leaders.

 <sub>*Building growth, inspiring leaders, leaving lasting impact.*</sub>